 Are cover letters necessary to land a job in 2020?
-A survey of hiring decision-makers asked this question.
-Here’s what they found.
+A survey of hiring decision-makers asked this question, and here’s what they found.

 Everyone hates writing cover letters.
-Thank goodness they’re no longer required to land a job these days, right?
+Thank goodness they’re no longer required to land a job these days.
 Well…not exactly.
 Sorry.

 Yes, you should always write a cover letter

-ResumeLab surveyed 200 hiring decision-makers, including in house hiring managers, HR professionals, and external recruiters, to find out if cover letters are necessary to land a job in 2020.
-And they found that cover letters are, indeed, still a very important part of your job application package.
+ResumeLab surveyed 200 hiring decision-makers, including in-house hiring managers, HR professionals, and external recruiters, to determine if cover letters are necessary to land a job in 2020.
+And they found that cover letters are, indeed, still a significant part of your job application package.

-Eighty-three per cent of respondents said that a cover letter is important in the decision-making process, and another 83% said that a great cover letter can land a candidate an interview even if their resume isn’t good enough.
+Eighty-three percent of respondents said that a cover letter is important in decision-making.
+Another 83% said that a great cover letter could land candidates an interview even if their resume isn’t good enough.

 In other words, “writing a cover letter can help you make up for flaws in your resume in more than 8 out of 10 cases.”

-Even when a cover letter is not required, 74% of recruitment decision-makers prefer to receive them and 77% of recruiters will give preference to candidates who include one.
-Also, 77% of hiring respondents said they would read the cover letter even if it wasn’t required.
-(Interestingly, a slightly smaller number, when a cover letter is required, only 74% of respondents said they will read it.)
+Even when a cover letter is not required, 74% of recruitment decision-makers prefer to receive them, and 77% of recruiters will prefer candidates who include one.
+Also, 77% of hiring respondents said they would read the cover letter even if it weren’t required.
+(Interestingly, a slightly smaller number, when a cover letter is needed, only 74% of respondents said they would read it.)

-On a slightly irritating note: 72% of recruiters still expect cover letters even if the job ad states they’re optional, which is not surprising but is a bit disingenuous – why not just make it a requirement?
+On a slightly irritating note: 72% of recruiters still hope for cover letters even if the job ad states they’re optional, which is not surprising but is a bit disingenuous – why not just make it a requirement?

-When a cover letter is required for a job posting and you fail to attach one, only 13% of respondents said they will process your application.
+When a cover letter is required for a job posting, and you fail to attach one, only 13% of respondents said they would process your application.

 A majority of job candidates aren’t bothering with the cover letter

-Now, here is the really interesting part (to me, anyway): the vast majority of candidates aren’t sending cover letters.
-When a cover letter us optional, only 35% of candidates include one, and when it is required, only 38% of candidates are including one!
+Now, here is the exciting part (to me, anyway): most candidates aren’t sending cover letters.
+When a cover letter is optional, only 35% of candidates include one, and when it is required, only 38% of candidates include one!
 No matter what the job ad says, 6 out of 10 candidates don’t write a cover letter.
 That seems crazy to me.

-Why is a cover letter important?
-Respondents said letters are useful for the following purposes:
+Why is a cover letter necessary?
+Respondents said they are useful for the following purposes:

-If a job is important to you, you should do everything possible to get it, or the hiring manager is going to see that you don’t care that much and move on to the next candidate.
-Yes, you’ll always find someone who got a job without a cover letter, but that doesn’t mean you will too.
+If a job is essential to you, you should do everything possible to get it, or the hiring manager will see that you don’t care that much and move on to the next candidate.
+Yes, you’ll always find someone who got a job without a cover letter, but that doesn’t mean you will.
 I wouldn’t take a chance.